Modern Day Witch Hunt

-Ed and Al live in a small rural town over one hundred kilometres from anywhere, and it suits them both.
-They live much like hermits and stay inside working on their computers.
+Ernest and Allyn live in a small rural town over one hundred kilometres from anywhere, and it suits them both.
+They live much like hermits, and stay inside working on their computers.
 The local shop is only a couple of blocks away, and handles most of their grocery needs well.
-Due to a number of regular medical and government appointments they’re often in a city they used to live near, and do their specialist shopping while in the city.
-But they don’t get much then, except for good grocery specials.
+Due to a number of regular medical and government appointments they’re often in a city they used to live near, and they do their specialist shopping while in the city.

-Al is Ed’s twenty-eight year-old son.
+Allyn is Ernest’s twenty-eight year-old son.
 He has one of the more severe forms of Asperger’s Syndrome, which is part of the Autistic Spectrum.
-The main problem with Al is he has major problems communicating with people, because most people speak at a speed which is too fast for him to comprehend what they say.
-Al has to hear and fully process words one at a time, be they written or spoken.
+The main problem with Allyn is he has major problems communicating with people, because most people speak at a speed which is too fast for him to comprehend what they say.
+Allyn has to hear and fully process words one at a time, be they written or spoken.
 He can read a lot faster than he can understand speech.
 He’s on the disability pension because of his inability to understand what most people are saying to him.

-Al spends most of his life on-line exchanging messages with people, and also playing various on-line computer games.
+Allyn spends most of his life on-line exchanging messages with people, and also playing various on-line computer games.
 Without access to the games and on-line contacts he gets extremely wound up, anxious, and angry.
-Then it takes a lot out of Ed to calm Al down again.
+Then it takes a lot out of Ernest to calm Allyn down again.

-For the last decade most of Ed’s life has revolved around his story writing.
+For the last decade most of Ernest’s life has revolved around his story writing.
 He also did some volunteer work at a Family History Centre, helping people look up records on their ancestors.

-Over the years Ed accumulated over two and a half million images of everything from aardvarks to Zuni ruins in this way.
+Over the years Ernest accumulated over two and a half million images of everything from aardvarks to Zuni ruins in this way.
 However, he was collecting them at a much faster rate than he could review them to decide what to keep and what to delete.
 The collection of unexamined images grew.
-In mid 2015 Ed bought new computer gear to have one powerful enough for him to go through all the backlogged files without taking forever to move or delete files in large numbers.
-He then moved all the files he could find on old computers onto the new computer, so he could start going through them to delete files he didn’t wish to keep.
-At no time did Ed take, create, or post any images of nude people.
+In mid 2015 Ernest bought new computer gear to have one powerful enough for him to go through all the backlogged files without taking forever to move or delete files in large numbers.
+He then moved all the files he could find on old computers onto the new computer so he could start going through them to delete files he didn’t wish to keep.
+At no time did Ernest take, create, or post any images of nude people.

 He made a back up copy of everything, over seven million files, and about half are images with about a million being images of people.
 Then the Raid mentioned earlier happened.